bhklab/handbook/docs/grants/Writing_a_Strong_Grant_Proposal.md

 Present the context and significance of the research.
 What gap does it address?
 Why is it important now?
 Support with current literature and statistics to make a compelling case.

+!!! tip "Pro Tip"
-**Pro tip - Articulate better by dividing into sub-sections with titles instead on one big section**
+    Articulate better by dividing into sub-sections with titles instead on one big section

 **Preliminary work**

 Demonstrate that the project builds on solid groundwork.
 Include a table of data, previous publications, or plots from proof-of-concept studies to show feasibility and credibility.
 These should be indexed in the text as well.

+!!! tip "Pro Tip"
-**Pro tip - Include an Overiew of the research idea, highlight preliminary sections vs. Aims**
+    Include an Overiew of the research idea, highlight preliminary sections vs. Aims

 **Hypothesis**